-Timothy L. Bergwall has served as Senior Vice President since February 2019, and as Group President of Paper Packaging & Services and President of Soterra LLC since May 2015.
-Prior to that and since 2014, Mr. Bergwall served as Vice President and Division President, Paper Packaging & Services.
-Prior to that time and for more than five years, Mr. Bergwall served as Vice President, Containerboard Mills.
+Timothy L. Bergwall has served as Chief Commercial Officer since November 2024 and Senior Vice President since February 2019.
+From May 2015 to October 2024, Mr. Bergwall served as Group President, Paper Packaging & Services and President of Soterra LLC.
+Prior to that time, Mr. Bergwall served as Vice President and Division President, Paper Packaging & Services and held various other leadership roles in our paper packaging business unit.